About the Site:

 About the Host:

-I used to think travel and music were separate interests.
-In my twenties, I journeyed around the world twice without really connecting them.
+I used to think that seeing the world and hearing its music were separate interests.
+In my twenties, I journeyed around the globe twice without really connecting them.
 I listened to music in India and Sri Lanka, in Lebanon and Israel, in Madagascar and Mozambique and, for a brief while, I sang American folk and country songs in a nightclub in Kyoto, Japan.
 But I didn’t have a musical worldview.
 By the time I reached my thirties I was going to concerts to hear the local music wherever I traveled and also discovered that attending familiar Broadway shows (West Side Story in Swedish, Jesus Christ Superstar in Russian, Joseph and the Amazing Technicolor Dreamcoat in Spanish) could give me a local theater experience essentially without a language barrier.

 It all came together one night—I was in my forties by then—in Paris.
 I was in a poster shop, killing time before a nightclub show, when I realized I was walking in step with the captivating music from the store’s sound system.
 “Whose voice is that?”
 I asked a shop clerk, and she looked at me as if I was a tourist in Memphis who had never heard of Elvis.
 “That’s Francis Cabrel,” she said.
 At that moment, as I absorbed the sound of Cabrel’s classic Repondez-moi, I became hooked on greatest French singer-songwriter of his generation.
 And the more I thought about it, I also realized that of all the great songs in the world, the vast majority are sung in languages other than English—and that most English-speakers are missing them.